A Differential Perspective on Distributional Reinforcement Learning: Numerical Experiments

-The second experiment performed was in the well-known \emph{inverted pendulum} environment, where an agent learns how to optimally balance an inverted pendulum.
-We chose this task because it provides us with the opportunity to test our algorithms in an environment where: 1) we must use function approximation (given the high-dimensional state-space), and 2) where the optimal policy is known (i.e., the optimal policy is the policy that successfully balances the pendulum, thereby yielding a limiting per-step reward distribution \(\approx 0\)).
+\paragraph{Inverted Pendulum Experiment:\\} In the second validation experiment, we consider the well-known \emph{inverted pendulum} environment, where an agent learns how to optimally balance an inverted pendulum.
+We chose this task because it provides us with the opportunity to test our algorithms in an environment where: 1) we must use function approximation (given the high-dimensional state-space), and 2) where the optimal policy is known (i.e., the optimal policy is the policy that successfully balances the pendulum, thereby yielding a limiting per-step reward distribution \(\approx \textbf{0}\)).
 This hence allows us to directly assess the quality of the quantile estimates (to see if they all converge to \(\approx 0\)), as well as to gauge how function approximation affects the performance of our algorithms.
 For this task, we utilized a simple actor-critic architecture \citep{Barto1983-qr, Sutton2018-eh} as this allowed us to compare the performance of (non-tabular) D2 and D3 TD-learning algorithms with a (non-tabular) Differential TD-learning algorithm.
-This task is illustrated in Figure \ref{fig_experiments}{b).
+This task is illustrated in Figure \ref{fig_experiments}b).

-For this experiment, we compared our D2 and D3 Actor-Critic algorithms (Algorithms \ref{alg_7} and \ref{alg_12}, respectively) to the Differential Actor-Critic algorithm (Algorithm \ref{alg_reg_3}).
-We ran each algorithm using various combinations of step sizes for each algorithm.
-We used 10 per-step reward quantiles, and 10 differential return quantiles (i.e., \(m=n=10\)).
+For this experiment, we compared our D2 and D3 Actor-Critic algorithms (Algorithms \ref{alg_5} and \ref{alg_9}, respectively) to the Differential Actor-Critic algorithm (Algorithm \ref{alg_reg_2}).
+We ran each algorithm using various combinations of step sizes and number of quantiles (where appropriate).
+We used the same number of per-step reward quantiles and differential return quantiles (i.e., \(m=n\)).
 We used a quantile Huber loss \(\lambda\) of 1.0.
 We set all initial guesses to zero.
 We ran the algorithms for 10k time steps.
 For simplicity, we used tile coding \citep{Sutton2018-eh} for both the value function and policy parameterizations, where we parameterized a softmax policy.
 For each parameterization, we used 32 tilings, each with 8 X 8 tiles.
 By using a linear function approximator (i.e., tile coding), the gradients for the value function and policy parameterizations can be simplified as follows:

-where \(s \in \mathcal{S}\), \(a \in \mathcal{A}\), \(\boldsymbol{x}(s)\) is the state feature vector, and \(\boldsymbol{x}_h(s,a)\) is the softmax preference vector.
+where \(s \in \mathcal{S}\), \(a \in \mathcal{A}\), \(\boldsymbol{x}(s)\) is the state feature vector, and \(\boldsymbol{x}_h(s,a)\) is the softmax preference vector.\\